vantage6/vantage6-workshop/episodes/chapter3.md

 | PhY24-admin | Collaboration Admin | PhY24         |
 | GHT-admin   | Collaboration Admin | GHT           |

-Check the status of the nodes of each collaboration.
-Log in to each one with the given credentials, click on 'Administration' on the top of the UI, select 'Collaborations' on the left panel, and then select the corresponding collaboration.
-If there are 'offline' nodes, click on the 'Nodes' panel on the left and check when these were seen for the last time.
+Check the status of the nodes of each collaboration:

+1. Log in to each one with the given credentials
+2. Click on 'Administration' on the top of the UI
+3. select 'Collaborations' on the left panel, and then select the corresponding collaboration.
+4. If there are 'offline' nodes, click on the 'Nodes' panel on the left and check when these were seen for the last time.

 ![Collaboration status](fig/chapter3/collab-status-offline.png)